-A recipient of three Dora Awards, nine Dora Nominations, a Canada Council New Chapters Grant of $120, 000 to produce Lukumi: A Dub Opera, KM Hunter Theatre award, a Mayor’s Arts award, a Vital People award, a Toronto Leadership Lab Fellow alumni, and a finalist for both the Ontario Premier Arts Award and the William Killbourn Award, anitafrika has been fronting her Afro-Dub-Fusion band – D'bi. & the 333 – with Sudanese master musician Waleed Abdulhamid for the past several years.
+A recipient of three Dora Awards, nine Dora Nominations, a Canada Council New Chapters Grant to produce Lukumi: A Dub Opera, KM Hunter Theatre award, a Mayor’s Arts award, a Vital People award, a Toronto Leadership Lab Fellow alumni, and a finalist for both the Ontario Premier Arts Award and the William Killbourn Award, anitafrika has been fronting her Afro-Dub-Fusion band – D'bi. & the 333 – with Sudanese master musician Waleed Abdulhamid for the past several years.
 Her most recent projects include 1.
 Completing her autobiography Memoir of an Ugly Duckling 2.
 Pursuing postgraduate studies at Goldsmiths, University of London 3.
 Establishing the Anitafrika Retreat Centre in the mountain forests of Costa Rica where she teaches artists from all over the world 2.
 Producing Lukumi: A Dub Opera on large stages globally and 3.
 Travelling the world as a Keynote Speaker addressing issues of identity, gender, sexuality, divinity, the erotic, race, class and the human experience through her Anitafrika Method.

 d'bi.young anitafrika is a queer Black feminist artist.
 African-Jamaican dubpoet, playwright, monodramatist, and educator d’bi. young anitafrika is internationally celebrated as a visionary storyteller, a passionate humanist, and a leader in the development of arts education.
 Her pan-African trans-disciplinary explorations of identity, gender, sexuality, class, and human experience make an indelible mark on the Canadian and global cultural landscape.